 This could lead to small but achievable changes.
 It could improve admissions policies in individual comprehensive schools, explore the use of ballots, encourage selection of disadvantaged children, and find new ways to combat the property price selection problem.

 I also fear the return of a poor quality academic selection system.
 I think the most likely way academic selection will return will be a bad way.
 If just a few schools are allowed to become grammar schools it becomes like Kent.
 Here good schools are ‘bought’ through tutoring for places, and the rest defined by house price.
-I only support academic selection if it’s a widespread plan, because that can encourage social mobility.
 I think badly implemented academic selection is little better than comprehensive education.

 2) Try to improve Kent schools

 This was another reason I started this blog, our school system in Kent is flawed.
 I could campaign for small improvements here.
 At present there is no option to take a grammar school exam again if you fail the eleven plus first time, I feel this is unflexible.
 Though the test itself is really a problem.
 It would be an awful stress to take a test again and again, as if there is some need to ‘escape’ a school.
-I could try to combat tutoring somehow.
-I could work to get more disadvantaged children into the grammars, but that still doesn’t help the many children in the Kent schools that are strange beasts that are often different from comprehensive schools.
+I could try to combat tutoring somehow, or I could work to get more disadvantaged children into the grammars, but that still doesn’t help the many children in the Kent schools that are strange beasts that are often different from comprehensive schools.

 3) Improve opportunities for less academic children